HMesghali/Predictive-Deep-Learning-for-Pitting-Corrosion/README.md

 - **Dataset**: Pitting Corrosion of Underground Pipelines Related to Local Soil and Pipe Characteristics
 - **Dataset Link**: https://www.researchgate.net/publication/318835278_Pitting_Corrosion_of_Underground_Pipelines_Related_to_Local_Soil_and_Pipe_Characteristics
 - **Paper Link**: https://www.sciencedirect.com/science/article/pii/S0957582023002975
+- **Important Credit Information**: If you plan to use this dataset in your own projects, please ensure that you provide appropriate credit to the individuals and organizations responsible for its collection and curation.
+Proper attribution not only respects the hard work of the original authors but also promotes academic integrity and collaboration within the research community.

 ## Usage
 1. Clone the repository.